-□ Safety Officers (or individuals trained to do so by a Safety Officer) will conduct a Daily be asked screening questions if the client is not able to reliably report on their health.
+// Safety Officers (or individuals trained to do so by a Safety Officer) will conduct a Daily Health Check for the clients receiving services and staff upon arrival each day.
+Parents will be asked screening questions if the client is not able to reliably report on their health.